 - a.
 Use gloves and clean tools (sterilize all tools or use sterile, disposable razor blades, potting sticks, clean surfaces, etc) to avoid transmission of disease or viruses from plant to plant. - b.
 Remove plant from pot and discard old media and dead roots.
 Try not to disturb viable roots with attached media, which are usually on lead pseudobulbs of plant produced during the previous growing season. - c.
 Use repotting time as an opportunity to clean up plant by removing dead leaves, old pseudobulbs, and spent sheaths or spikes.
 Check for disease and remove any scale (soap or alcohol and old toothbrush) from bulbs, rhizomes and leaves.
 Scale tends to hide under old protective sheaths of the pseudobulbs and flower sheaths, so be sure to examine plant carefully and remove any visible scale. - d.
-Add styrofoam peanuts (not biodegradable ones) or small stones or lava rock to bottom inch of pot to aid air circulation and drainage. - e.
+Add styrofoam peanuts (not biodegradable ones) or small stones to bottom inch of pot to aid air circulation and drainage. - e.
 Do not over pot, since most orchids like to be root bound.
 Use smallest pot to accommodate roots and allow up to 2 years growth.
 Place back of plant (old growths) at back edge of pot to allow for growth from newer leads in the front of the rhizome.
 For orchids that are grow in multiple directions, position plant in center of pot.

 - f.
 If plant is not vigorous and roots are not very healthy, place in smallest pot possible to encourage new root growth.
-Clear or clay pots with sphagnum moss works well for cattleyas. - g.
-If plant has over grown the pot and the medium is in good shape, you can just slip pot by placing the plant in the center of the larger new pot and fill in with fresh medium. - h.
+Can use sphagnum moss to stimulate root growth. - g.
+If plant has over grown the pot and the medium is in good shape, you can just up pot (also called slip potting) by placing the plant in the center of the larger new pot and fill in with fresh medium.
+This process also can be done if plant is not in active growth as long as the roots are not disturbed. - h.
 Avoid damaging new roots and new growths during potting process. - i.
 Type and size of media should be proportional to size of pot and root type.
-For smaller pots (1-3") use finer medium, for pots (3-5") use medium bark and for larger pots (5" and above) use large medium.
-Also, fine roots prefer fine medium, while medium to coarse roots do well in larger medium).
-Terrestrial and semi-terrestrials need a moisture retentive media. - j.
+For smaller pots (2-3") use finer medium, for pots (3-5") use medium bark and for larger pots (5" and above) use large medium.
+Also, fine roots prefer fine medium, while medium to coarse roots do well in larger medium.
+Terrestrial and semi-terrestrials need a moisture retentive medium. - j.
 Repotting media use good quality bark (Kiwi bark) and medium to coarse perlite (a ratio of 3:1) works well for cattleya, oncidium and dendrobium alliances.
 Some use charcoal or other inert material to open up mix and improve drainage.
 Size of bark gauged to size of pot, thickness of roots.
-Paphs use fine or mixed fine/medium bark and perlite with some added charcoal.
+Paphs use fine or fine/medium mixed bark and perlite with some added charcoal.
 Most cymbidiums do well in bark or coconut husk chips (pre-soaked three times to leach out salts) or in bark/perlite mix (3:1).
-Adding chopped sphagnum moss to bark medium can increase moisture retention for more water loving plants.
 If they are doing well in a given medium don't change it. - k.
 Keep newly potted plant in shadier spot for a week or two and on the drier side after the initial watering.